hyperledger/fabric-test/feature-upgrade/README.md

     export PATH=$PATH:$GOPATH/src/github.com/hyperledger/fabric-test/fabric/build/bin
 ```

 The behave system also uses several docker containers.
+This includes pulling the latest available docker images for thirdparty docker containers (couchdb, kafka, zookeeper), as well as images for a prior release from which to upgrade.
 Execute the following commands to create the required docker containers.

 ```
-    make peer-docker
-    make orderer-docker
+    make docker
 ```

 Change back to the upgrade test folder (where this readme is located) to execute subsequent behave commands.